How Manual Underwriting Works and Why You Need It

 Plan for a slow and time-consuming process.
-An actual person needs to go through the documents you provide and determine whether or not you qualify for the loan — this takes time.
+An actual person needs to go through the documents you provide and determine whether or not you qualify for the loan.
+Unfortunately, that takes time.

 Lots of paperwork: Getting a mortgage always requires documentation.
 Manual underwriting requires even more.
-Expect to dig up every imaginable financial document, and keep copies of everything you submit (in case you need to re-submit).
-You’ll need the usual paystubs and bank statements, but you may also need to write or provide letters that explain your situation and help your underwriter verify the facts.
+Expect to dig up every imaginable financial document, and keep copies of everything you submit in case you need to re-submit.
+You need the standard paystubs and bank statements, but you may also need to write or provide letters that explain your situation and help your underwriter verify the facts.

 Homebuying process: If you’re making an offer, build in plenty of time for underwriting before closing.
-Include a financing contingency so that you can get your earnest money back if your application is declined (talk with your real estate agent to understand the options).
-Especially in hot markets, you may be less attractive as a buyer if you’re using manual underwriting.
+Include a financing contingency so that you can get your earnest money back if your lender denies your application.
+Your real estate agent can explain your options to you.
+Especially in hot markets, you may be less attractive as a buyer if you require manual underwriting.

-Explore alternatives: If manual underwriting does not work for you, there may be other ways to get housing.
-Hard money lenders might be a temporary solution while you’re building credit or waiting for negative items to fall off your credit report.
+Explore alternatives: If manual underwriting does is not successful for you, there may be other ways to get housing.
+Hard money lenders might be a temporary solution while you build credit or wait for negative items to fall off your credit report.
 A private lender, co-borrower, or cosigner (when chosen responsibly) might also be an option.
-Finally, you may determine that it just makes more sense to rent until you’re able to get approved.
+Finally, you may decide that it just makes more sense to rent until you can get approved.